 Rear Axle.
-The external appearance of the rear axle can be seen from Illustration No. 25.
+The external appearance of the rear axle can be seen from Illustration No. 38.
 The casing consists of a steel stamping forming what is known as the "Banjo."
 The complete differential assembly including the driving bevel and crown wheel are mounted on the front cover plate.
 The rear cover plate carries the oil filler extension.
 A drain plug is provided beneath the axle for draining this from time to time.

-PAGE THIRTY-SIX
+PAGE FORTY-FOUR

-Figure 25.-General view of the rear axle, and below this is a view of the rear cover removed showing the differential assembly and crown wheel bolted in position.
+Figure 38.-General view of the rear axle, and below this a view of the rear cover removed showing the differential assembly and crown wheel bolted in position.

-Illustration No. 25 shows the interior of the axle with the gears in position after the rear cover has been removed.
+Illustration No. 38 shows the interior of the axle with the gears in position after the rear cover has been removed.
 It will be seen that the complete differential assembly is clamped in position by two bridge pieces, having nuts of the "ring" type on either side; the object of these nuts is to permit of lateral movement of the unit in order to obtain correct meshing of the bevel gears.
-Once these have been set at the Works there is practically no necessity ever to remove them, but in the case of an accident it may be found necessary to re-adjust the mesh for the bevel gears.
-Of course there must be two adjustments for the meshing of the bevel gears, namely, the lateral adjustment of the crown wheel and the end adjustment of the driving bevel, permitting it to mesh correctly with the crown wheel.
+Once these have been set at the Works there is practically no necessity

-Figure 26.-Entire view of the back axle removed from the frame showing the complete differential assembly removed and the axle shaft withdrawn, complete with hub.
+Figure 39.-Entire view of the back axle removed from the frame showing the complete differential assembly removed and the axle shaft withdrawn, complete with hub.
 The castellated nut beneath the differential assembly is intended to show how the lateral adjustment of the differential is effected and located in position by means of a tab washer.